Skip to main content

 Addressing occupational safety risks

 In the condominium business, the Group is mainly implementing initiatives to ensure safety at construction sites toward achieving zero occupational accidents.
-We confirm the construction company’s safety plan when construction begins, and during construction, staff in charge visit the site at least once a month to confirm the construction company is properly implementing accident prevention measures as planned.
-In the event a problem is found, we demand that the construction site make improvements and also alert other sites under construction.
+For example, in the condominium development business, we confirm the construction company’s safety plan at the start of construction.
+We then visit the site at least once a month during construction to confirm that the construction company is properly implementing accident prevention measures as planned.
+If any issues are identified, we require improvements at the construction site and alert other sites under construction.
 Accident prevention measures and precautions are compiled in the Guidelines on Construction Safety and Crime Prevention Measures and distributed to construction companies so they can incorporate them into their safety plans for proceeding with construction projects.
 As for occupational accidents, there were two fatal accidents for contractors.

 The Group has adopted several initiatives for detecting employee health risks at an early stage and helping them maintain their health and safely perform their duties.